fariszahrah/Info_ret/README.md

 This serves as the master repository for a number of iterations of IR systems.

+phase1

-phase1 -- basic system, implementing an AND search algo taking any number of words. phase2
+	-- basic system, implementing AND search algo taking any number of words.

+phase2

 	-- TF-IDF for top K retrieval